+A new list of breakpoints (a simple class that stores the location of the cut, and the type - e.g., start of the road, end of the road, intersection, parking start, parking end) will determine how to cut up the road into segments.
+This list does not contain intersections that do not form segments (e.g., at the start and end of the road being segmented).
+Breakpoints can also be created by parking, as the parking can be on only certain parts of the road.
 The parser loops through the parking decorations of that road for each lane to create breakpoints for that lane.
 Each lane is its own segment, which can be further segmented by parking decorations on that lane.
 Each segment must have a unique identifier.
 This unique identifier is tagged to other decorations that that lane is affected by (e.g., roadwork spanning multiple lanes, potholes, etc).

-Figure 5: RoadView: parking, stop sign, and roadwork
+Figure 5.
+RoadView of a road with parking, a stop sign, and roadwork